SnowyMouse/invader/README.md

 Options:
   -B --budget <length>         Set max length of sprite sheet.
 Can be 32, 64,
-                               128, 256, 512, 1024, or 2048.
+                               128, 256, or 512.
+If --extended, then 1024 or
+                               2048 can be used, too.
+Default (new tag): 32 -C --budget-count <count>    Set maximum number of sprite sheets.
+Setting this to 0 disables budgeting.
 Default (new tag):
-                               32
-  -C --budget-count <count>    Set maximum number of sprite sheets.
-Setting
-                               this to 0 disables budgeting.
-Default (new tag):
                                0
-  -d --data <path> <path>      Set the data directory.
+  -d --data <dir>              Use the specified data directory.
-  -D --dithering <channels>    Apply dithering to 16-bit, dxtn, or p8 bitmaps.
+  -D --dithering <channels>    [REQUIRES --extended] Apply dithering to 16-bit,
+                               dxtn, or p8 bitmaps.
 Can be: a, rgb, or argb.
+                               Default: none
-Default: none -f --detail-fade <factor>    Set detail fade factor.
+  -f --detail-fade <factor>    Set detail fade factor.
 Default (new tag): 0.0 -F --format <type>           Pixel format.
-Can be: 32-bit, 16-bit, monochrome, dxt5, dxt3, or dxt1.
+Can be: 32-bit, 16-bit,
+                               monochrome, dxt5, dxt3, or dxt1.
 Default (new